All Episodes

 And for the people that are listening, if you see an officer next to you, just know that he or she may have a family and that they're willing to risk their life.

-The other thing I want to say really quickly is I want to emphasize something here, because this is very important.
+The other thing I want to say really quickly is that.

-And I know when people are you know, get into a mindset, and and for example, Mike Tobin on the ground last night on Hannity, you know, reporting there was a lot more drinking going on last night, and uh, you know, it this isn't about a protest for a lot of people there.
+And for example, Mike Tobin on the ground last night on Hannity, you know, reporting there was a lot more drinking going on last night.

-For some it might be.
+For some, it might be.

 For some, I'm sure it is.

-Man, for most, maybe even.
+For most, maybe even.

 There's universal condemnation of this and a quick call to justice.

-I told you what the attorney general said earlier today, for example.
+I told you what the Attorney General said earlier today, for example.

-And you're right, that is what you said is true, that there are officers that would be willing to step in at a moment's notice for anybody to save their lives.
+That is what you said is true, that there are officers that would be willing to step in at a moment's notice for anybody to save their lives.

 This does not represent the vast majority of officers that have a very dangerous job that protect and serve.